-6. Lavender battles acne
+6. Lavender Battles Acne

-Because it combats bacteria, it's a great essential oil to use in formulations designed for cleansing the scalp and hair (shampoo, body and face washes), as well as for treating acne.
+Because this EO inhibits bacteria, it's a great one to use in formulations designed for cleansing the scalp and hair, in body and face washes, and for treating acne.

 Hands down, one of the easiest ways to add lavender to your cleansing routine is to add a few drops to your existing body wash or shampoo.
-However, if you like to make your own cleansers, try adding lavender essential oil to an oil cleanser or a cleansing balm.
+However, if you like to make your own cleansers, try adding lavender to an oil cleanser or a cleansing balm.

 —3 tablespoons honey

 —1 can coconut milk

 —6 drops lavender essential oil